-In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326).
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326) ("ASU 2016-13").
 This Update requires entities to measure expected credit losses based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
 Credit losses on available for sale debt securities should be measured in a manner similar to current GAAP.
 However, the amendments in this Update require that credit losses be presented as an allowance rather than as a write down.
 In November 2019, the FASB issued ASU 2019-10, Financial Instruments-Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842): Effective Dates.
 This Update delayed the effective date of ASU 2016-13 for entities eligible to be smaller reporting companies ("SRC"), public business entities that are not SEC filers, and entities that are not public business entities, until fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 As of the date of issuance of ASU 2019-10, the Bank was an eligible SRC and therefore, the adoption of ASU 2016-13 is being delayed.
 The Bank has completed the model selection, defined the data framework and is currently parallel running the model and evaluating the results.
 Management will continue to monitor developments and additional guidance to determine the potential impact on the Bank's consolidated financial statements.

 In April 2019, the FASB issued ASU 2019-04, Codification Improvements to Topic 326, Financial Instruments - Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments.
 The amendments in this Update affect a variety of Topics in the Codification and represent changes to clarify, correct errors in, or address implementation issues.
 The amendments to Topic 326, Financial Instruments - Credit Losses and Topic 815, Derivatives and Hedging, have the same effective dates and transition requirements as those standards, unless the entity has already adopted the standard.
-The amendments to Topic 825, Financial Instruments are effective for fiscal years beginning after December 15, 2019, including interim periods.
-Management has evaluated the Update and determined that changes are not applicable or not expected to be material to its consolidated financial statements.
+The amendments to Topic 825, Financial Instruments were effective for the Bank beginning on January 1, 2020.
+Management has evaluated the Update and determined that changes are not applicable or material to its consolidated financial statements.

 In May 2019, the FASB issued ASU 2019-05, Financial Instruments - Credit Losses (Topic 326): Targeted Transition Relief.
-This Update provides transition relief by providing entities with an option to irrevocably elect the fair value option, on an instrument-by-instrument basis, for eligible financial assets measured at amortized cost basis upon adoption of ASU 2016-13, Financial Instruments - Credit Losses (Topic 326).
+This Update provides transition relief by providing entities with an option to irrevocably elect the fair value option, on an instrument-by-instrument basis, for eligible financial assets measured at amortized cost basis upon adoption of ASU 2016-13.
 The election is not available for either available-for-sale or held-to-maturity debt securities.
-For entities that have not yet adopted ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), the effective date and transition methodology for the amendments in this Update are the same as in Update 2016-13.
+For entities that have not yet adopted ASU 2016-13, the effective date and transition methodology for the amendments in this Update are the same as in ASU 2016-13.
 The Bank does not intend to make this election at this time.

 In November 2019, the FASB issued ASU 2019-11, Codification Improvements to Topic 326, Financial Instruments-Credit Losses.
-This Update clarifies, corrects errors and improves certain aspects of the amendments in Update 2016-13.
-For entities that have not yet adopted ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), the effective date for the amendments in this Update is the same as in Update 2016-13.
+This Update clarifies, corrects errors and improves certain aspects of the amendments in ASU 2016-13.
+For entities that have not yet adopted ASU 2016-13, the effective date for the amendments in this ASU is the same as in ASU 2016-13.